-During AV Comparatives' real-world protection test (October 2019) Panda received 2 out of 3 stars, with the deduction attributed to the slightly above-average number of false positives, whereby the program had no difficulty identifying compromised files.
+During AV-Comparatives' real-world protection test Panda received 2 out of 3 stars, owing to the slightly above-average number of false positives.
+All the same, the program had no difficulty identifying compromised files.
 In terms of performance, Panda took full points (3 out of 3).
 You might experience minimum lag when launching a program during a scan, however, this won't be repeated.

-For "Premium" subscribers, "Total Care" support is offered, which can also be purchased separately by non-subscribers.
+Premium subscribers can take advantage of "Total Care" support, which can also be purchased separately by non-subscribers.
 This includes 24/7 hotline support and the ability to remotely connect by desktop.

 |Special Protection Features|

-Since subscription packages and features for each program vary, the table below compares each provider's offering on the basis of a template, noting the subscription that most closely matches this:
+Since subscription packages and features for each program from our sample vary, the table below compares each provider's offering on the basis of a template, noting the subscription that most closely matches this:

-Panda Security offers, without question, solid antivirus programs that provide a variety of features, suffering only from the odd blemish.
-The interface doesn't make much sense, the third-party features (VPN and password manager) aren't anything to write home about, and the security and performance test lab results are "only" good.
+Panda Security offers solid antivirus protection and a variety of features, suffering only from the odd blemish here and there.
+The interface is poorly arranged, the third-party features (VPN and password manager) aren't anything to write home about, and the security and performance testing lab results are "only" good.
 Still, they're not too far off the best services from our sample.

-With that said, Panda Security does a lot of things right: With its different subscription packages, you can individually configure how you want your antivirus to function; despite its problems, the dashboard is relatively user-friendly; and the program provides good security, without holding your computer back.
-On top of all that, basic protection is completely free, and, if you're on the fence about paying for the service, you can test it for one month, free of charge.
+With that said Panda Security does a lot of things right.
+Thanks to its different subscription packages, you can customize your antivirus security.
+Despite its problems, the dashboard is relatively user-friendly, and the program provides good security, without holding your computer back.
+Basic protection is free of charge, and if you're on the fence about paying for the service, you can test it for one month at no cost.

-The customer reviews that we evaluated showed that most users were satisfied with Panda Security.
-Many reviews commend the program's user-friendliness and effectiveness.
-In contrast, as seems to be typical among antivirus programs, criticism was leveled against the provider's support and billing issues.
+The customer reviews that we evaluated showed that most users are satisfied with Panda Security.
+Many of them praise its user-friendliness and effectiveness.
+In contrast, as seems to be typical among antivirus software, criticism was directed at its support and noted billing irregularities.